Strategic Foresight and Execution: Insights for the Global Executive

 Authors: Adrian Alvarez, Midas’ Managing Partner and Federico Ast

 Most corporate strategies are developed in a vacuum, assuming a passive market.
-This analysis addresses the fact that 80% of executives are routinely surprised by rival move, as mentioned by McKinsey.
-It provides a systematic framework for predicting competitor reactions.
+This analysis addresses the fact that 80% of executives are routinely surprised by rival moves (as highlighted by McKinsey research) and provides a systematic framework for predicting competitor reactions.
 It transforms strategy from a static document into a dynamic tool for risk reduction and market dominance.
-Link to Article
+Access the full strategic framework on Refining Strategy through Competitor Response Analysis.

 Tactical Wargaming: Driving Sales Force Effectiveness through Simulation (original language: Spanish)